 Who has the cheapest homeowners insurance?
-There is no single answer to that question, but there are steps you can take to find the most affordable homeowners insurance for you, including:
+There is no single answer to that question.
+Still, there are steps you can take to find the most affordable homeowners insurance for you, including:

-- Compare quotes: Comparing quotes from multiple insurance companies can help you guarantee you are getting the lowest available rate.
+- Compare quotes: Comparing quotes from multiple insurance companies can help you find the lowest available rate.

 - Shop for discounts: Every insurance company offers discounts.
 Some are pretty basic and widely available, such as discounts for bundling your insurance coverages, while others are more complex.
-For example, USAA offers a discount to members who use ADT for their home security, and Allstate offers a discount to members who use automated payment options.
+For example, Allstate offers a discount to members who use automated payment options.

-- Claims-free status: Farmers, Allstate and USAA are just a few insurance companies that provide a substantial discount for members who go for 3–5 years without filing a claim.
+- Take advantage of your claims-free status: Farmers and Allstate are just a few insurance companies that provide a substantial discount for members who go for three to five years without filing a claim.

 - Increase your deductible: The higher your deductible, the lower your rates will be each year.

 - Improve your credit score: Paying your credit card bills on time can save you money on late fees, but if it helps improve your credit score, it can also reduce your homeowners insurance rates.